afoery/jersey/README.md

-# jersey
+# Jersey

-This is the code for analyzing the csv output file from the Jersey Qualtrics study.
+This is the code for analyzing the CSV output file from the Jersey Pavolvia study.